panacloud-modern-global-apps/full-stack-serverless-cdk/README.md

 [The impact of serverless on the future of cloud technology](https://cio.economictimes.indiatimes.com/news/cloud-computing/the-impact-of-serverless-on-the-future-of-cloud-technology/77275273)

-In this repo we are focused on Serverless, because [it is the future](https://www.devopsonline.co.uk/is-serverless-the-future/)
+In this repo we are focused on Serverless, because [it is the future](https://www.devopsonline.co.uk/is-serverless-the-future/).
+[Cloud 2.0: Serverless architecture and the next wave of enterprise offerings](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/tech-forward/cloud-20-serverless-architecture-and-the-next-wave-of-enterprise-offerings).
+[Why Serverless is Cloud 2.0](http://serverlesscomputing.london/wp-content/uploads/2019/06/Paul-Johnston-Why-Serverless-is-Cloud-2.0.pdf).

 "In a recent informal poll, more than 66% of developers chose AWS CDK as their technology of choice for building serverless applications on AWS."
 [The CDK Patterns open source journey](https://aws.amazon.com/blogs/opensource/the-cdk-patterns-open-source-journey/)